Archives

 2: If, on the other hand, the game ends due to an UnGoal with Cult Clash in play, and Player A appears to have the most Doom points, until Player B reveals a Creeper hidden under their Elder Sign, then Player B is essentially stealing the win from Player A, similar to using a Surprise to cancel a game-winning play, so just like using a Surprise in such a situation, it’s all going to depend on INTENT and TIMING.

 If you’re looking to cancel someone else’s win, you’ve got to be really on-the-ball about it.
-Basically, Player B, with the hidden Doom Points under their Elder Sign, needs to be prepared for the possibility of the Cult Clash victory so that they can deliberately reveal their hidden Creeper to steal the win AS SOON AS THE UNGOAL IS TRIGGERED.
+Basically, Player B, with the hidden Doom Points under their Elder Sign, needs to reveal those AS SOON AS THE UNGOAL IS TRIGGERED, so that they can get them in the count when everyone is comparing Doom points.

 If Player B only realizes they have more Doom than they thought AFTER the count has publicly been made… they missed that opportunity.
 Cthulhu called, and they were out to lunch or something.